nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/20-ARCitect-demo-notes.md

 ## Investigation

+:warning: make extra sure to highlight, that this is the investigation level

 1. id / title: talinum-drought / Talinum drought STRI
 2. description: talinum project initiated with STRI, Panama
 3. contacts